José Sánchez del Río: Beatification process

-The sainthood proceedings opened in Zamora on May 1, 1996 in a diocesan process that continued until October 25, 1996.
-A week prior to the conclusion of that phase the Congregation for the Causes of Saints declared "nihil obstat" (nothing against) to the cause on October 21, 1996; this granted him the title Servant of God, the first stage in the sainthood process.
-The process was later ratified on November 29, 2002, and allowed for officials to draft and submit in 2003 the Positio on his martyrdom.
+The beatification process opened in Zamora on May 1, 1996 in a diocesan process that continued until October 25, 1996.
+A week prior to the conclusion of that phase the Congregation for the Causes of Saints declared nihil obstat ("nothing against") to the cause on October 21, 1996; this granted him the title Servant of God.
+The process was later ratified on November 29, 2002, and allowed for officials to draft and submit in 2003 the positio on his martyrdom.

-Pope John Paul II approved the findings on June 22, 2004, thus allowing his beatification.
+Pope John Paul II approved the findings on June 22, 2004, thus allowing Del Rio's beatification.
 He was beatified by Pope Benedict XVI on November 20, 2005, in Mexico; the Cardinal-Prefect of the Congregation for the Causes of Saints presided on behalf of the pontiff.

-The miracle needed for his canonization attributed to José Luis Sánchez del Río the inexplicable recovery of a baby in Mexico who doctors said had "no hope of survival", 2008–2009.
-It was investigated on a local level in Mexico and concluded its work on January 30, 2015.
-A medical board approved it in 2015 while theologians did so as well on October 8, 2015; the C.C.S. granted final approval on January 12, 2016, before submitting it to the pope for his approval.

-Pope Francis approved the miracle as being directly attributed to his intercession on January 21, 2016, and the pope confirmed at an ordinary consistory of cardinals on March 15, 2016, the date of which he would be elevated to sainthood.
-He was canonized as a saint of the Roman Catholic Church on October 16, 2016.
+The miracle needed for his canonization attributed to José Luis Sánchez del Río the inexplicable recovery of a baby in Mexico who doctors said had that it had no hope of survival, 2008–2009.
+Pope Francis approved the miracle as being directly attributed to del Rio's intercession on January 21, 2016, and confirmed at an ordinary consistory of cardinals on March 15, 2016.
+Del Rio was canonised on October 16, 2016.